willmoranodc/odc-wireframes-test/docs/onboarding.md

 1. In Cursor, open the Command Palette (`Cmd+Shift+P` or `Ctrl+Shift+P`).
 2. Type `Git: Clone` and press Enter.
-3. Paste the repo URL (Will or the project lead will share it) and press Enter.
+3. Paste the repo URL (the project lead or PM will share it) and press Enter.
 4. Choose where on your computer to save it. **Important:** pick a folder that is NOT inside Google Drive, Dropbox, iCloud, or any other sync service.
 Those tools interfere with Git.
-A folder like `~/Projects/` or `Documents/R4/` on your main drive is perfect.
+A folder like `~/Projects/` or `Documents/project-name/` on your main drive is perfect.
 5. When it finishes, Cursor will ask if you want to open the folder.
 Say yes.

 You now have the whole project on your computer.
 The first thing to read is the `README.md` file in the root of the repo — it tells you how that specific client's work is organized.